 - Stainless steel: Stainless steel is stable and break-proof and therefore durable.
 At the same time, it is particularly light, and the bottle’s own weight is hardly noticeable.
 A stainless-steel bottle does not release any harmful substances into the drink and has a neutral taste.
 Additionally, it is very germ-resistant.
 Stainless steel is easily recyclable and thereby ecologically more sustainable than many other materials.

 Conclusion: Glass is impractical, Tritan not sufficiently researched, and aluminium most likely poisonous.
 That leaves stainless steel.
 We think that stainless steel is the material best suited for the production of water bottles.
 And this is where the FLSK water bottle comes in.

 Thanks to a combination of qualitative material and the unique VICC® technology, the FLSK is a true insulation miracle.
 And at the same time, a better alternative for you and the environment.

 You can picture the structure of the FLSK as something like this: It has two layers of high-quality type 304 stainless steel with a vacuum between them.
 The interior of the bottle is also coated with copper.
-On the outside, the FLSK is lacquered in one of many great colours.
+On the outside, the FLSK is lacquered in one of many great colours, the Classic models are equipped with a robust powder coating.
 This construction forms the basis of VICC® technology, which enables the extraordinary insulating capacity of the FLSK water bottle.
 The double-walled thermos made of stainless steel is also completely taste-neutral and free of bisphenol A. Oh, and it’s light and break-proof too.
 The FLSK water bottle owes all of this to stainless steel.

 The lid also consists of type 304 stainless steel.
 Flexible silicone is used for the plug, thread, and seal, securing temperature insulation and leak protection at this tricky spot.
 This material is of course also taste-neutral and BPA-free.